 I can think of one good thing, they are held up as example in Proverbs Ch 6 as an example of industriousness.

 Sounds like your strawberries are going into a big barrel next year for a container, one that has sticky paper on the sides!
 I know you don't want to put sickening chemicals into your garden dirt, and they will find their way around any netting, so putting distance between them and those fragrant berries might help.
-Mine are in a salvaged bathtub, and they are kinda cute that way.
-Wish you the best!

 Sprinkle aspertame around the deck and sidewalk.
 Ants hate it.